Architecture

 Access to Workbench

 Users can access the Posit Workbench Native App through the Snowflake Snowsight UI.
-The application also has an ingress URL that can be accessed directly.
+The application also has an ingress URL that you can access directly.

 Diagram showing user access to Workbench via Snowsight and ingress URL